Mary Kingsley: Return to England

-When she returned home in November 1895, Kingsley was greeted by journalists eager to interview her.
+When she returned home on 30 November 1895, Kingsley was greeted by journalists eager to interview her.
 The reports that were drummed up about her voyage, however, were most upsetting, as the papers portrayed her as a "New Woman", an image which she did not embrace.
 Kingsley distanced herself from any feminist movement claims, arguing that women's suffrage was "a minor question; while there was a most vital section of men disenfranchised women could wait".
 Her consistent lack of identification with women's rights movements may be attributed to a number of causes, such as the attempt to ensure that her work would be received more favorably; in fact, some insist this might be a direct reference to her belief in the importance of securing rights for British traders in West Africa.

 Over the next three years, she toured England, giving lectures about life in Africa to a wide array of audiences.
 She was the first woman to address the Liverpool and Manchester chambers of commerce.
 Kingsley upset the Church of England when she criticised missionaries for attempting to convert the people of Africa and corrupt their religions.
-In this regard, she discussed many aspects of African life that were shocking to English people, including polygamy, which, she argued was practiced out of necessity.
+In this regard, she discussed many aspects of African life that were shocking to English people, including polygamy, which she argued was practiced out of necessity.
 After living with the African people, Kingsley became directly aware how their societies functioned and how prohibiting customs such as polygamy would be detrimental to their way of life.
 She knew that the typical African wives had too many tasks to manage alone.
 Missionaries in Africa often required converted men to abandon all but one of their wives, leaving the other women and children without the support of a husband – thus creating immense social and economic problems.
 Kingsley's also criticised teetotal missionaries, suggesting that those who drank small quantities of alcohol had better survival rates.

 Kingsley's beliefs about cultural and economic imperialism are complex and widely debated by scholars today.
 Though, on the one hand, she regarded African people and cultures as those who needed protection and preservation, she also believed in the necessity of indirect rule and the adoption of European culture and technology by indigenous populations, insisting that there was some work in West Africa that had to be completed by white men.
 Yet in Studies in West Africa she writes: "Although a Darwinian to the core, I doubt if evolution in a neat and tidy perpendicular line, with Fetish at the bottom and Christianity at the top, represents the true state of affairs."
 Other, more acceptable, beliefs were variously perceived and used in Western European society – by traders, colonists, women's rights activists and others – and, articulated as they were in great style, helped shape popular perception of "the African" and "his" land.